arangodb/spring-boot-starter/demo/README.md

 arangodb.spring.data.hosts=localhost:8529
 ```

-# Data modeling
+## Data modeling

-Let's create our first bean, which will represent a collection in our database.
-With the `@Document` annotation, we define
+Create your first bean representing a collection in your database.
+With the
-the collection as a document collection.
-In our case, we also define the alternative name characters for the collection.
+`@Document` annotation, you define the collection as a document collection.
+In this case, the alternative name characters for the collection are also defined.
-By default, the collection name is determined by the class name. `@Document` also provides additional options for the
+By default, the collection name is determined by the class name. `@Document`
-collection, which will be used at the creation time of the collection.
+also provides additional options for the collection, which is used at the
+creation time of the collection.

-Because many operations on documents require a document handle, it's recommended to add a field of type `String`
+Because many operations on documents require a document handle, it's recommended
-annotated with `@Id` to every entity.
-The name doesn't matter.
-It's further recommended to **not set or change** the id
+to add a field of type `String` annotated with `@Id` to every entity.
+The name
+doesn't matter.
+It's further recommended to **not set or change** the id by hand.
-by hand.

 ```java
 package com.arangodb.spring.demo.entity;